 % annual growth rate:

 Sources: M3 from OECD database and nominal GDP from IMF database, as at September 2023.

 The medium-term relationship between money and nominal GDP growth in Australia, 1961-2022

 Five-year moving averages of annual % changes, with 1963 being the start of the first five-year period

 Comment on monetary trends in Australia

-Unlike most developed economies in the recent financial crisis, Australia has not suffered from deflation or recession in the late 2000s.
-The rate of growth of broad money indeed decelerated after 2009 although the amount of money did not fall but grew at more moderate rates (around 7% year on year on average).
+Unlike most developed economies in the Great Financial Crisis, Australia did not suffer deflation or recession in the late 2000s.
+The rate of growth of broad money decelerated after 2009 although the amount of money did not fall but instead grew at more moderate rates (around 7% year on year on average).

 In common with many other countries, Australia saw a sharp increase in broad money growth in 2020 thanks to stimulus measures introduced to counteract the effects of the coronavirus pandemic.
 This caused inflation to rise sharply in 2022, peaking at just under 8% in 2023.
 Interest rates were increased in 2022-3 and broad money growth turned negative in mid-2023, suggesting that the country may suffer an economic downturn in the not-too-distant future.